What Is MERIT?

 Do Examiners have access to the document request survey before it is submitted and complete?

-Once the pilot is complete and the NCUA Connect administrator for your organization grants access to NCUA Connect, users will receive an email notification to set up their NCUA Connect account.
+The NCUA Connect administrator for your organization will grant access to NCUA Connect and users will receive an email notification to set up their NCUA Connect account.
 Once complete, users will have access to MERIT.Close and return to top